Unforgettable Memories at Caledesi and Honeymoon Islands

 Both islands offer visitors plenty of opportunities to splash in the surf, search for shells and savor nature’s splendor.
 There are boating, fishing and kayaking options too for those who enjoy being out on the water.
 There also are places to buy refreshments and shady picnic areas to gather with family and friends.

-You may take a private boat or take the Caladesi Connection Ferry service for a 15-20 minute ride over the waters of St. Joseph Sound going to Caladesi Island.
+You may take a private boat or take the Caladesi Connection Ferry service for a 15 to 20–minute ride over the waters of St. Joseph Sound going to Caladesi Island.
 But, if you are hoping for a more convenient and delightful travel, taking a private charter with Captain Rich can be your best choice.
 You will have the pleasure of spotting dolphins, nesting birds and having a great time, and will recommend him with the highest regard.

-So there you have it, these Islands are magical with so much to offer, but don’t take my word for it, explore the fun there for yourself!
+So, there you have it, these islands are magical, with so much to offer, but don’t take our word for it, explore the fun there for yourself, and please get in touch if you have any questions!